shaharzep/decisions-knowledge-graph-data/evals/judge-prompts/llm-as-a-judge_RFTC_1_legalTeachings.md

 2. **For each decision ID:**
    - Look up decision in `citedDecisions` input
    - Get identifiers (ECLI, case number, date)
-   - Search all `relatedFullTextCitations` for decision references
+   - Search all `relevantSnippet` values for decision references
    - Check variations: full ECLI, abbreviated reference, date only

 3. **Determine verification status:**
-   - ✅ **VERIFIED**: Decision identifier found in at least one citation
+   - ✅ **VERIFIED**: Decision identifier found in at least one snippet
-   - ⚠️ **NOT FOUND**: Decision identifier not found in any citation
+   - ⚠️ **NOT FOUND**: Decision identifier not found in any snippet

 4. **Count:**
    - Total decisions claimed